Take a Walk Through Old Florida at Camp Helen State Park

 When family or friends visit, a trip to the park is the perfect place for them to unwind and quickly slip into vacation mode.
 Be sure to bring a picnic and set up in the shade of one of the old moss-draped oaks by Lake Powell, one of our precious coastal dune lakes.
 It's a relatively large lake and a great waterway to explore.
 On the southern end it kisses the beach and opens periodically to the gulf, allowing an exchange of freshwater with saltwater, as well as lots of aquatic creatures back and forth between the lake and the gulf.

 On the trail that winds through massive dunes down to the beach, you'll cross a foot bridge over the marsh.
 Keep an eye out for frogs, fish, and even an occasional alligator.
-You might catch a glimpse of rare Snowy Plovers nesting, a majestic Osprey diving for a fish in the surf, or one of the many other migratory birds common to our coast.
+You might catch a glimpse of rare Snowy Plovers nesting, or one of the many other migratory birds common to our coast.

 Camp Helen provides the perfect chance to get out on the water.
 Take a leisurely paddle along the beach or along the densely forested north shore.
 If you need gear you can rent a kayak, canoe or paddle board from an area outfitter.
 There are plenty of saltwater and freshwater species of fish if you want to wet a hook.
 Surf fishing is also popular with many species feeding near the shore.